ResetXPDR/MSFS_AutoFPS/README.md

   - Do NOT change MSFS graphics settings manually while in a flight with this app running as it will conflict with what the app is managing and they will automatically restore to what they originally were when you exit your flight.
 If you wish to change the defaults for these MSFS settings, you must do so either without this app running or, if it is, only while you are in the MSFS main menu (ie not in a flight).
 - Connection Status
   - Red values indicate not connected, green is connected.
-  - Automatically identifies which MSFS version is in use as either MSFS2020 or MSFS2024.
+  - Automatically identifies which MSFS version is in use as either MSFS2020 or MSFS2024 and the version number.
   - If the sim version is showing in red and is not the MSFS version you wish to configure before starting that MSFS version, click the 20>24 or 24>20 button, as applicable, and it will change to that.
 - Sim Values
   - Will not show valid values unless all three connections are green. n/a means not available right now.